Munggon221133/gemma_chatbot/README.md

 Gemma ChatBot is an AI-driven chatbot built to assist users with quick and effective answers.
 This project uses GROQ and Google APIs to handle requests and process natural language.

+# Google Gemma 2

+Gemma 2 is Google's latest open-source AI model.

+Gemma 2 is a generative AI model that can analyze, understand, and generate outputs from different types of data.
+It's the second iteration of Google's Gemma AI model, and is based on the same research and technology as the Gemini models.

 ## Getting Started

 ### Prerequisites